peri-source/peri/docs/optimization.rst

 Checking optimization with the OrthoManipulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The best tool for checking optimization is the OrhtoManipulator:
+The best tool for checking optimization is the :class:`peri.viz.interaction.OrthoManipulator`:

 .. code-block:: python